What is Giving Compass?

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 The Center for Effective Philanthropy’s new report Understanding & Sharing What Works explores, from the vantage point of the foundation CEO, how foundations go about assessing their efforts, how they use this knowledge to make decisions, and how they share what they’ve learned in formal and informal ways with a variety of stakeholders.
 As I considered this report, I found three findings to be of particular interest, and a few key lessons for the field.

 - Some widespread learning practices aren’t generating useful insight, and some practices that show promise aren’t yet widespread.

 - Foundation sharing often falls short of intentions.

 - Funders pay close attention to the lessons of their peers, but they might not be getting (or sharing) the most important information.

-Read the full article about learning better and sharing more by Yvonne Belanger at The Center for Effective Philanthropy.
+Read the full article about learning better by Yvonne Belanger at The Center for Effective Philanthropy.